#what-to-do-with-lighting

 In professional environments, DMX controllers are pivotal for managing lighting—whether for architectural illumination, theater stages, or urban landscapes.
 Their stability is critical, and the presence of a reset button on the controller’s casing may seem trivial but is, in fact, a warning sign of potential flaws in the device’s design.

-MX systems are widely used in stage lighting to control lighting devices with precision.
+DMX systems are widely used in stage lighting to control lighting devices with precision.
 However, when setting up these systems, mistakes are often made that can cause malfunctions or even equipment failure.
-In this article, we’ll explore the seven most common mistakes when connecting DMX systems and share practical tips on how to avoid them.
+In this article, we’ll explore the seven most common mistakes when connecting DMX systems and share practical tips on how to avoid them

 Galvanic Isolation in DMX Networks — Equipment Protection and Signal Stability | Sundrax 🛡️